SensorBench: Benchmarking LLMs in Coding-Based Sensor Processing

-\subsection{Benchmark overview}
+\subsection{Benchmark Overview}

-We focus on multichannel temporal sensor signals, such as audio, ECG, PPG, motion, and pressure signals, as shown in Table \ref{table:benchmark_org}.
-Since sensor processing typically involves digital signal processing (DSP) methods, we start by meticulously selecting possible DSP tasks commonly seen in engineering, health care, and industrial settings.
-We select examples from MATLAB tutorials \cite{matlab_dsp_examples, matlab_signal_examples}, leveraging their practical and instructional approach, and subsequently refer to established DSP textbooks \cite{oppenheim1999discrete, roberts1987digital} to create our benchmark.
-This method ensures that we capture real-world applications and validate them against established literature.
+\bchname focuses on processing temporal sensor signals, such as audio, ECG, PPG, motion, and pressure signals.
+Since sensor processing typically involves digital signal processing (DSP) methods, we start by selecting DSP tasks common in engineering and industrial settings.
+We select examples from MATLAB tutorials \cite{matlab_dsp_examples, matlab_signal_examples, matlab_signal_smoothing_examples}, leveraging their practical and instructional approach, and subsequently refer to established DSP textbooks \cite{oppenheim1999discrete, roberts1987digital} to create our benchmark.
+This method ensures that we capture real-world applications and validate them against academic references.\looseness=-1

-To assign a level of difficulty to each task, we further categorize the tasks by the following factors: \begin{itemize}[leftmargin=*] \item\textbf{Single/Compositional.} Single tasks involve straightforward, isolated API calls, while compositional tasks require integrating multiple processes or signal understanding.
-Single tasks are assigned a difficulty level of 1, and compositional tasks are assigned a difficulty level of 2.
+The benchmark is organized by categorizing the difficulty of each task based on two primary criteria: single (Diff.
+1) or compositional (Diff.
+2) and non-parameterized (Diff.
+1) or parameterized (Diff.
+2), as summarized in Table \ref{table:benchmark_org}.